Prayer: Origins and early history

 Celtic, Germanic and Slavic religions are recorded much later, and much more fragmentarily, than the religions of classical antiquity.
-They nevertheless show substantial parallels to the better-attested religions of the Iron Age.
+Nevertheless, they show substantial parallels to the better-attested religions of the Iron Age.
 In the case of Germanic religion, the practice of prayer is reliably attested, but no actual liturgy is recorded from the early (Roman era) period.
 An Old Norse prayer is on record in the form of a dramatization in skaldic poetry.
 This prayer is recorded in stanzas 2 and 3 of the poem Sigrdrífumál, compiled in the 13th century Poetic Edda from earlier traditional sources, where the valkyrie Sigrdrífa prays to the gods and the earth after being woken by the hero Sigurd.

 A prayer to Odin is mentioned in chapter 2 of the Völsunga saga where King Rerir prays for a child.
-In stanza 9 of the poem Oddrúnargrátr, a prayer is made to "kind wights, Frigg and Freyja, and many gods In chapter 21 of Jómsvíkinga saga, wishing to turn the tide of the Battle of Hjörungavágr, Haakon Sigurdsson eventually finds his prayers answered by the goddesses Þorgerðr Hölgabrúðr and Irpa.
+In stanza 9 of the poem Oddrúnargrátr, a prayer is made to "kind wights, Frigg and Freyja, and many gods, In chapter 21 of Jómsvíkinga saga, wishing to turn the tide of the Battle of Hjörungavágr, Haakon Sigurdsson eventually finds his prayers answered by the goddesses Þorgerðr Hölgabrúðr and Irpa.

 Folk religion in the medieval period produced syncretisms between pre-Christian and Christian traditions.
 An example is the 11th-century Anglo-Saxon charm Æcerbot for the fertility of crops and land, or the medical Wið færstice.
 The 8th-century Wessobrunn Prayer has been proposed as a Christianized pagan prayer and compared to the pagan Völuspá and the Merseburg Incantations, the latter recorded in the 9th or 10th century but of much older traditional origins.

+Aboriginal Australians

+In traditional Australian Aboriginal religion and mythology, cultural values such as connection to country and knowledge of totemic ancestral beings have been essential to human occupation and survival on the continent for over 65,000 years.
+This knowledge and empowerment is passed down through story-telling, art, performance, and initiation by tribal elders (the most adept of these healers or sorcerers are known respectively as clevermen (and clever women), or kurdaitcha.)
+Sacred objects believed to give them their powers include tjurunga and maban.).
+In contemporary Australia, Indigenous connection to country is linked to increasing recognition, respect and protection for sacred sites, repatriation of Indigenous remains held in overseas museums for reburial on country, and finds expression through rituals such as welcome to country and smoking ceremonies often held at the beginning of civic and other public events.

+North America

-In Australian Aboriginal mythology, prayers to the "Great Wit" are performed by the "clever men" and "clever women", or kadji.
-These Aboriginal shamans use maban or mabain, the material that is believed to give them their purported magical powers.
-The Pueblo Indians are known to have used prayer sticks, that is, sticks with feathers attached as supplicatory offerings.
+The Pueblo Indians of North America are known to have used prayer sticks, that is, sticks with feathers attached as supplicatory offerings.
 The Hopi Indians used prayer sticks as well, but they attached to it a small bag of sacred meal.